borntofrappe/Practice-Front-End-Web-Development/CodepenChallenge Teach JS/README.md

 With this project I plan to create an entry for the weekly #codepenchallenge, built around the topic of teaching a JavaScript concept.

-Inspired by @syntafm, and specifically [episode number 043](https://syntax.fm/show/043/20-javascript-array-and-object-methods-to-make-you-a-better-developer), the pen sets out to describe quite a handful of really helpful methods around arrays and objects.
+Inspired by @syntafm, and specifically [episode number 043](https://syntax.fm/show/043/20-javascript-array-and-object-methods-to-make-you-a-better-developer), the project sets out to describe quite a handful of really helpful methods around arrays and objects.

 ## Design

 The pen itself is divided in two main sections:

 - one column in which to list on multiple rows the different methods.
-These are included in sequence and in button elements, which allow to change the appearance of the other section, to display appropriate content;
+These are included in sequence and in button elements, which allow to change the appearance of the other section.
+As the user presses on a button, the other section is indeed scheduled to display the specific method in detail;

 - one column in which to explain each different method.
-This should at first include some kind of text presenting the project, but after a button on the left section is clicked, it should showcase the method, a brief description and a snippet describing a use-case.
+This should at first include some kind of text presenting the project, but after a button on the left section is clicked.
+The section should showcase the method, a brief description and a snippet describing a use-case.

 The two sections are always set to be side by side, with the first column occupying a fixed width and the second occupying the rest of the page.

 The first column is itself divided in grid cells, with each method separated in a cell of fixed width and matching height.
-The cells are always shown one on top of another, even at the price of including vertical scrolling.
+The cells are always shown one on top of another, even at the price of causing vertical scrolling.

-The second column is contains three elements: a heading introducing the method, a brief shortly describing it and a snippet showcasing a use-case.
+The second column contains as mentioned three elements: a heading introducing the method, a brief shortly describing it and a snippet showcasing a use-case.

 On large screen the heading and brief should be one on top of the other, with the snippet on the side.
 On smaller viewports, each should occupy a row and the entirety of the parent's width.
-I am still uncertain whether the heading and brief should be in the same position in this instance, but this can be easily tested by changing the order property of this last element.
+I am still uncertain whether the heading and brief should be in the same position in this instance, but this can be easily tested by changing the `order` property of this last element.

 You can find a first rough "sketch" of this layout in the "Project Layout" folder.

 **Layout Update**

-When including more button elements than the vertical space can accommodate, the section displaying the content on the right is centered lower and lower on the screen.
-To avoid such a mishap, scrolling is allowed only on the columns responsible for the buttons' grid.
-This way the grid showing the content is simply centered in the viewport.
+When including more button elements than the vertical space can accommodate, the section displaying the content on the right column is centered lower and lower on the screen.
+To avoid such a mishap, scrolling is allowed, but only on the column responsible for the buttons' grid.
+This way the grid showing the content is simply centered in the viewport, the page shows the application immediately and all methods are accessible, at most after some scrolling.

 **Color and Fonts Update**

-In terms of visuals, the project ought to resemble a simple dashboard, with the controller on the left and the content in the center, center right sections.
+In terms of visuals, the project ought to resemble a simple dashboard, with the buttons in the left and the content in the center, center right sections.

 The color palette sets out to resemble the site of [syntaxfm](https://syntax.fm/) itself.

-- #1d1d1d for the background of the body and the color of the text;
+- #1d1d1d for the color of the text;
+- #000000 for the background of the body;
 - #f9f9f9 for the background of the grid;
 - #f1c15d for accent color.

+The snippet displayed after the heading and paragraph element has color and background color flipped with respect to the grid itself (#f9f9f9 and #1d1d1d respectively).

-The fonts chosen for the project distinguish themselves for the headings and the paragraphs:
+The fonts chosen for the project distinguish themselves for the headings the paragraphs and the code snippet:

 - Black Lato for headings;
-- Open Sans for paragraphs.
+- Open Sans for paragraphs;

-Simple sans-serif fonts for both.
+- Fira Mono for code snippets.

 **Methods Update**

-The buttons showcasing the different methods previously included simply a text, describing exactly the matching method.
-It is however more pleasing to the eye to include representative icons.
-Through SVG syntax, added to the object detailing the method, it is possible to achieve such a feat.
+The buttons used to represent the different methods previously included only text, describing exactly the matching method.
+I decided to however turn to icon and SVG icons for a more visual representation.

+All SVG assets can be found in the 'Project Resources' folder.

 ## Data

-The methods which the pen tries to describe are as included with an array of objects, structured as follows:
+The methods described in the project are included with an array of objects, structured as follows:

 ```JS
 const methods = [